CrazyEpi/casa0014-vespera-prototype/README.md

 ## Overall Design
 A VEML7700 ambient light sensor will measure surrounding brightness.
 The lux values are converted through a logarithmic mapping in order to make the color changes similar how human eyes sense light.
 Specifically, the light will be dark orange in dark environment, and bright blue in bright environment.

+The joystick is tested with a seperate program in the repository, and the light sensor is tested in both artificial lighting environments and natual lighting environments.
+There will be visible lighting and Vespera color changes in both scenarios.

 <img src="https://github.com/user-attachments/assets/89598fe2-b574-4bb3-a192-71747cdaa207" width="600">